BigGumie/BigGumie/README.md

-- 👋 Hi, I’m @BigGumie
-- 👀 I’m interested in developing HTML/Javascript/Python & C
-- 🌱 I’m currently learning Javascript
-- 💞️ I’m looking to collaborate on nothing rightnow.
+- Currently using Javascript and working on databases
-- 📫 How to reach me @Gumie03 on Twitter
+- You can reach me on discord -> gumie.exe

 <!---
 BigGumie/BigGumie is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.